 What are the key qualities of a good employee?
 Really think about it.
 Because when you’re interviewing for the next top talent to join your company, the qualities they possess are crucial to watch out for.
 Understanding what these employee characteristics are and recognizing them in interviewees can truly benefit your recruitment process.

-There are certain qualities of a good employee every recruiter looks for, such as organized, punctual, a team player, positive attitude and so on.
+There are certain qualities of a good employee every recruiter looks for, such as organized, punctual, a team player, a positive attitude, and so on.
 But there are many more employee characteristics that a recruiter might not think of.
 That’s why we rounded up 25 key qualities of a good employee you should look out for.

-1. Team player.
+1. Team Player

 Okay, yes we’re starting off with a “typical” employee characteristic but it’s an important one!
 Having an employee who can lead a team is one thing; however, when you are able to engage with all team members and collaborate as an equal, that’s something else.
 Companies who want continued success need a team player on hand, it’s one of the most important qualities of a good employee.

-2. A good communicator.
+2. A Good Communicator

 Sticking with the team player theme, communicating well with others is an integral part of working with a team and helping others within the company.
 And it’s not just about communicating well with others, it’s knowing how to talk with the higher-ups and knowing when to sing your own praises.
 But the important thing, when they do toot their own horn, they don’t sound selfish when they do it.

-Not only do you want a good communicator, you want someone who isn’t afraid to speak up.
+Not only do you want a good communicator, but you also want someone who isn’t afraid to speak up.
 Even if an employee didn’t have much to contribute, just asking a great question or advocating for a fellow employee’s idea can go a long way to making a lasting impression.

-4. They collaborate.
+4. They Collaborate

 Do the employees you have, or want to hire, work well with others?
 How comfortable are they collaborating with a team?
 CareerBuilder says that 60% of hiring managers look for a team-oriented candidate during the application process.
-No company can succeed on the work an individual does, it’s all a team effort that drives the success.
+No company can succeed in the work an individual does, it’s all a team effort that drives success.
 You want someone who has a history of collaborating, plus giving and receiving constructive feedback.

 It doesn’t matter if the dress code is business casual or suit and tie, when employees dress for the job they want, it shows.
 And it matters.
 They present themselves in a style that reflects responsibility, brains, and respect.

 Employee characteristics like this are huge.
 Why?
 When someone is faced with a tough challenge, a roadblock, or even low team morale, you don’t want someone who shrugs their shoulders and thinks there’s nothing they can do about it.
 You want someone who takes action.
-Otherwise nothing would ever get done.
+Otherwise, nothing would ever get done.

 No one gets promoted just sitting around waiting for something to happen.
 You want an employee who offers to lead a project or be a mentor to new hires.
 When a leader is needed, they’re ready to get started.

-8. They’re on time.
+8. They’re On Time

 It’s not because clocking in on time is mandatory, but because it shows they’re serious and care about what they do.
 Or they’re one of the first people to show to a meeting, whatever the case, they’re usually first in line.